 How to be a full-stack developer

 Individuals with Bachelor’s in IT or Computer Science can team it up with online courses about full-stack development including the necessary programming languages. upGrad has an updated program for Full-Stack Development – Executive PG Program in Full Stack Development from IIITB.
-In this internet era, if you are looking for one of the best jobs in India, full stack development is one.
+In this internet era, if you are looking for one of the best jobs in India, full-stack development is one.
 The course will help them understand, how the backend of a website functions, and the design elements that you need to know.
 Mix these with internships and projects to build and strengthen your portfolio.

 6) Product Management